microfeedback/microfeedback-jira/README.md

 - `projectID` (required): ID for the project to post issues on.
 - `issueTypeID` (required): ID for the issue types for posted issues.

-The JSON payload may contain the following keys:
+The JSON payload contains the following keys:

 - `body` (required): The feedback content.
 - `screenshotURL`: Optional URL to a screenshot image.
 - `extra`: Optional object containing optional information to include in the issue.

-The foloowing query parameters are optional:
+The following query parameters are optional:

 - `componentID`: JIRA component ID to assign to issues.
 May be passed multiple times.